How Leo Charley & Me became a business.

-When my grandma died we took in her Yorkshire Terrier also called Kim, though I must say it became rather confusing when people called our name as both the dog and I would come running.
+When my grandma died we took in her Yorkshire Terrier, who strangely was also called Kim.
+I must say it became rather confusing when people called our name as both the dog and I would come running.

 Honestly, who names a child after the family dog!